ChenghaoMou/chenghaomou.github.io/posts/you-dont-need-embeddings-for-your-next-nlp-project.md

 If you still want an embedding layer, we can definitely reduce its size significantly with a character-level vocabulary(There are plenty of character-based PLMs such as charBERT or characterBERT) but we can go one step further to the bytes.

-[ByT5] and [Charformer] are byte-level models.
-The both use a small vocabulary of size around 256 (+- few special IDs)
+[ByT5](https://arxiv.org/abs/2105.13626) and [Charformer](https://arxiv.org/abs/2106.12672) are byte-level models.
+The both use a small vocabulary of size around 256 (+- few special IDs).
+With these models, the tokenization process is reduced to simple encoding from string to bytes.
+But they differ in how to handle such embeddings later in the model.

-## No Tokenization is Perfect, Unless You Learn to Be
+Since the embeddings are only linked to each character, we loose some context information regarding a subword or a whole word.
+So it is important to teach/force the model to capture such relationships through architecturing.

+In ByT5, the authors uses a different span corruption as the training objective and unblanced encoder-decoder (emphasis on encoder) to help model understand byte sequences.

+As for Charformer, the authors designed a trainable module to, at each position of